- Target Muscle Group

-- Grasp a pair of dumbbell using a neutral grip (palms facing in) and sit down on the end of a flat bench.
+- Grasp a pair of dumbbells using a neutral grip (palms facing in) and sit down on the end of a flat bench.

 - Bending only at the wrists, let the dumbbell drop as far as possible.
 This is the starting position for the exercise.

-- Slowly raise the dumbbells up as far as possible squeezing the forearm muscles at the top of the movement.
+- Slowly curl the dumbbells towards your body using your wrists.
+Squeeze the forearm muscles at the top of the movement.

-- Pause, and then slowly lower the dumbbell back to the starting position.
+- Pause, and then slowly lower the dumbbells back to the starting position.

 - Repeat for desired reps.